ps-puneetsharma/lewis_et_al_2025/README.md

 # Computational platform
 Genome indexing, read alignment and major parts of the processing for next generation sequencing data were done on [Euler HPC cluster](https://scicomp.ethz.ch/wiki/Euler) at ETH, Zurich.

-The modules in the code refers to [applications and libraries](https://scicomp.ethz.ch/wiki/Euler_applications_and_libraries_ubuntu) available on Euler.
+The modules in the codes below refers to [applications and libraries](https://scicomp.ethz.ch/wiki/Euler_applications_and_libraries_ubuntu) available on Euler.

 # Requirements